The Big A: Our House

 Are you going to lease the land for $1 a year like I heard in 2013?

-No. 2013 was six years ago, and we are not looking to reopen what was a divisive issue on an earlier City Council.
+No. 2013 was six years ago, and we are not looking to rehash a divisive issue on an earlier City Council.

 Today, we have a new Council with a fresh perspective.

-While it's too early to talk about any potential lease that may come, we would value land at market prices in a deal that makes good economic sense for our residents and our city.
+While it's too early to talk about any potential lease, we would value land at market prices in a deal that makes good economic sense for our residents and our city.

 Our recent agreement with Honda Center and the Anaheim Ducks is a good example.
 You can learn more at Anaheim. net/HCNext25.